aws-samples/aws-systems-manager-database-voice-commands/README.md

     * AmazonSSMFullAccess

 1. Create an IAM role that will be associated with the RDS "sample" database created in this demo.
-Here the policies needed:
-    * AmazonRDSEnhancedMonitoringRole
+It will contain the policy "AmazonRDSEnhancedMonitoringRole" (on the IAM main dahboard, click on "Roles", "Create role", select "RDS" and "RDS - Enhanced Monitoring")

 1. Create an IAM user with name "nopermissions" with the following characteristics:
     * Programmatic access enabled